marciano117/project_3_team/task-analysis/walkthrough.md

 Each choice will display the most recent grade/transcript.
 To see past years, users can click expand/see more to show full grade/record history.
 This skips the Transcript Options step that myIIT currently implements. ![](https://github.com/marciano117/project_3_team/blob/master/task-analysis/options.png "task")

-When users tap/click Request Official Transcript, the submenu will show a form to be filled out that asks for:
+Our redesign will show a submenu when users tap/click Request Official Transcript.
+The submenu will show a form to be filled out that asks for:

 1. Attn:
 2. Student Name: